Bristol Castle: History

 The two young sons of Dafydd ap Gruffydd, the last princes of Gwynedd, were imprisoned for life in Bristol Castle after Edward I's conquest of Wales in 1283.
 William le Scrope, Sir John Bussy and Sir Henry Green were executed there without trial in June 1399 by the Duke of Hereford, soon to be King Henry IV of England, after the latter's successful return from exile.

 The first detailed description of the castle was written in 1480.
 By the time the antiquary John Leland visited c.1540, Bristol castle was showing signs of neglect.
 It had "two courts, and in the north-west part of the outer court there is a large keep with a dungeon, said to have been built of stone brought by the red Earl of Gloucester from Caen in Normandy.
 In the other court is an attractive church and many domestic quarters, with a great gate on the south side, a stone bridge and three ramparts on the left bank leading to the mouth of the Frome.
 Many towers still stand in both the courts, but they are all on the point of collapse".

 By the sixteenth century the castle had fallen into disuse, but the City authorities had no control over royal property and the precincts became a refuge for lawbreakers.

 In 1630 the city bought the castle and when the Civil War broke out the city took the Parliamentary side and partly restored the castle.
-However Royalist troops occupied Bristol and after it was recaptured in 1645, Oliver Cromwell ordered the destruction of the castle to prevents its reuse by Royalists.
+However Royalist troops occupied Bristol and after it was recaptured in 1645, Oliver Cromwell ordered the destruction of the castle to prevent its reuse by Royalists.